A Differentiable Physics Engine for Deep Learning in Robotics: Results

 Optimizing a gait for a quadrupedal robot is a problem of a different order, something the authors have extensive experience with~\citep{sproewitz2013towards,degrave2013comparing,degrave2015transfer}.
-The problem is way more difficult, and allows for a wide range of possible solutions.
-In nature, we find a wide range of gaits, from hopping over trotting, walking and galopping.
-With hand tuning, we were able to obtain a trotting gait on this robot model, with an average forward speed of \unit{0.7}{m/s}.
-We found it tricky to find a gait where the robot did not end up as an upside down turtle, as 75\% of the mass of the robot is located in its spine.
+The problem is way more challenging and allows for a broad range of possible solutions.
+In nature, we find a wide variety of gaits, from hopping over trotting, walking and galloping.
+With hand tuning on the robot model shown in Figure~\ref{fig:3}\textbf{(B)}, we were able to obtain a trotting motion with an average forward speed of \unit{0.7}{m/s}.
+We found it tricky to find a gait where the robot did not end up like an upside down turtle, as 75\% of the mass of the robot is located in its torso.

-As a controller for our quadrupedal robot, we use a neural network with 2 input signals, namely a sine and a cosine signal with a frequency of \unit{1.5}{Hz}.
-On top of this we added 2 hidden layers of 128 units and a rectifier activation function.
+As a controller for our quadrupedal robot, we use a neural network with 2 input signals $\mathbf{s}^t$, namely a sine and a cosine signal with a frequency of \unit{1.5}{Hz}.
+On top of this, we added 2 hidden layers of 128 units and a rectifier activation function.
 As output layer, we have a dense layer with 8 units and a linear activation function, which has as input both the input layer and the top layer of the hidden layers.
 In total, this controller has 17 952 parameters.
 Since the problem is not stochastic in nature, we use a batch size of 1 robot.
 We initialize the output layer with zero weights, so the robot starts the optimization in a stand still position.

 We optimize these parameters to maximize the average velocity of the spine over the course of \unit{10}{s} of time in simulation.
-This way, the gradient used in the update step is effectively an average of 1000 time steps after unrolling the recurrent connections.
-This objective does not take into account energy use, or other metrics normally used in robotic problems.
+This way, the gradient used in the update step is effectively an average of the 1 000 time steps after unrolling the recurrent connections.
+This objective does not take into account energy use, or other metrics typically employed in robotic problems.

-In only 500 iterations, or about 1 hour of optimizing on CPU, the optimization through BPTT comes up with a solution with a speed of \unit{1.17}{m/s}.
-This solution is a hopping gait, with a summersault every 3 steps, despite limiting the torque of the servos to \unit{4}{Nm} on this \unit{28.7}{kg} robot.
-For more life-like gaits, energy use could be use as a regularization method.
-This is however outside of the scope of this paper.
+In only 500 model evaluations or about 1 hour of optimizing on CPU, the optimization with BPTT comes up with a solution with a speed of \unit{1.17}{m/s}.
+This solution is a hopping gait, with a summersault every 3 steps\footnote{A video is available at \url{https://goo.gl/5ykZZe}}, despite limiting the torque of the servos to \unit{4}{Nm} on this \unit{28.7}{kg} robot.
+For more life-like gaits, energy efficiency could be use as a regularization method.
+Evaluating these improvements are however outside the scope of this paper.